 Requests for transmitting funds to Fiscal Service normally are initiated by the agency’s customer to its bank’s funds transfer department.
 Banks that do not maintain an account at an FRB must use the services of correspondent banks that do have an FRB account.
 All Fedwire must be sent directly to Fiscal Service via the Credit Gateway.
 Fedwires will not be accepted at designated Treasury General Account (TGA) financial institutions.
 Agencies should instruct their customers to send Fedwire deposits as early as possible and no later than 5 p.m.
 ET on the desired receipt date.

-Policies and procedures regarding remitters’ requests for funds transfers are determined by the bank sending the transfer, not the Credit Gateway.
+Policies and procedures regarding remitters’ requests for funds transfer are determined by the bank sending the transfer, not the Credit Gateway.
 Therefore, agency customers also must work within the processing guidelines established by their bank.
 Bank guidelines may include processing cutoffs, transaction fees, and other bank requirements.
 Funds transfer fees charge by the bank of the remitter are to be paid by the remitting customer.
 Fees should not be deducted from the payment amount due to the agency.

 The need to return a Fedwire received in the Credit Gateway may result due to errors by the sending financial institution or miscommunication between an agency and its remitters.
-The return of Fedwires older than six months requires approval from Fiscal Service Credit Gateway program area.
+The return of Fedwire transfers older than six months requires approval from Fiscal Service Credit Gateway program area.
 Returns fall under two categories, same-day and prior-day.
 Each type requires its own procedure and is explained as follows.
 All returns must be for the full amount of the original transaction; partial returns are not permitted.